Replicable-MARL/MARLlib/docs/source/algorithm/mappo.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In sampling stage, agents share information with others.
-The information includes others' observation and predicted action.
-After collecting the necessary information from other agents, all agents follow standard PPO training pipeline, except using the centralized critic value function to calculate the GAE and conduct the PPO critic learning procedure.
+In the sampling stage, agents share information with others.
+The information includes others' observations and predicted actions.
+After collecting the necessary information from other agents, all agents follow the standard PPO training pipeline, except using the centralized critic value function to calculate the GAE and conduct the PPO critic learning procedure.

 .. figure:: ../images/MAPPO.png
     :width: 600